Photochromic lenses

 It's pretty cool technology—but how exactly does it work?

-then returned to take this photo.
-The lenses darken much more given time.
+then returned a few minutes later to take this photo.
+The lenses darken much more given time, but how effectively they work depends on the ambient temperature and how old they are.

 How normal sunglasses work